kit-kat1320/kit-kat1320/README.md

 - 💞️ I’m looking to be hired and continue to develope my skills.
 - 📫 How to reach me at kirsty.codes

-I am a MERN stack and JavaScript developer with a passion for creating.
+I am a FullStack developer with a passion for creating and figuring out puzzels.
 I have experience with working with JavaScript, TypeScript, React, Node.js, Express, MySQL, Mongo, Java, HTML, CSS, and Git.
 I am a quick learner and I am always looking to expand my knowledge and skills set.
 I left a carrer in legal